Psychic Readings by Nirup

 with Verde Valley Habitat for Humanity

-We are building homes with Verde Valley Habitat for Humanity
+Verde Valley Habitat for Humanity is helping to build homes

 for qualified families in need.
-You are welcome to come join and
+Volunteers are welcome to come

-The activities on a daily basis. can vary and may include landscaping,
+Daily activities can vary and may include landscaping,

 or painting, carpentry, framing, drywall, roofing,